|Juvenile Arrest Rate Trends

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.

 [Text only] [Excel file]

 - For both males and females, the arrest rate for weapons law violations increased substantially through the 1980s.
-Between 1980 and their peak years, the rate increased proportionally more for females (256%) than for males (139%).
+Between 1980 and their 1994 peaks, the rate increased proportionally more for females (256%) than for males (139%).

 - The disproportionate increase in the female rate narrowed the gender disparity in weapons law violation arrest rates.
-In 1980, the male rate was sixteen times the female rate; in 2011, the male rate was about eight times the female rate.
+In 1980, the male rate was sixteen times the female rate; in 2012, the male rate was about nine times the female rate.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 December 09, 2014.